-Learn about the different sexual orientation and gender identities and find out what LGBTQIA+ stand for.
+Learn about the different sexual orientations and gender identities and find out what LGBTQIA+ stands for.

 Humanity is so diverse and that makes our world colorful and wonderful.

 Spread the knowledge and spread the love.
 Let the pride colors shine bright.

 A lesbian woman is one who is romantically, sexually, and/or emotionally attracted to women or female-presenting people.

 A sexual, romantic, or emotional attraction toward people of the same gender.
 It can also specifically mean a gay man.
 It is also often used as an umbrella term.